 Steps leading up to the meeting

-As mentioned in the previous blog post, I thought the salesperson did a pretty good job of closing me on the appointment.
+As the previous blog post mentioned, I thought the salesperson did a pretty good job of closing me on the appointment.
 Right after the cold call, he then sent me a calendar invite with a link to a virtual meeting room where we would meet at the scheduled time.

 I really like this process of getting a calendar placeholder out to the prospect as soon as possible to secure time for the sales meeting and also using a virtual meeting room.
 It may sound like common sense or a “no-brainer,” but you would be surprised how many people do not do this.

-Regarding the virtual meeting room, this is a good practice because you never know what number is going to be best for the prospect so this lets the prospect dial in from their preferred place and number.
+Regarding the virtual meeting room, this is a good practice because you never know what number will be best for the prospect.
+This lets the prospect dial in from their preferred place and number.

 How the meeting went

-The meeting started out OK but quickly headed in some bad directions:
+The meeting started OK but quickly headed in some bad directions:

 Show up and throw up